 - a.
 Compensation of Executive Officers.
 The executive officers of the Company do not receive any form of compensation from their appointment up to the present. - b.
 Compensation of Directors.
-The directors do not receive any form of compensation from inception up to the present other than a P20,000.00 per diem for meetings attended.
-Only the members of the Board who are "external directors", i.e., those who are not officers and/or employees of Sun Life of Canada (Philippines), Inc. ("SLOCPI"), receive remuneration for their attendance in regular or special meetings of the Board at the rate of P20,000.00 to each director for every meeting attended.
+The directors do not receive any form of compensation from inception up to the present other than a PHP 20,000.00 per diem for meetings attended.
+Only the members of the Board who are "external directors", i.e., those who are not officers and/or employees of SLOCPI, receive remuneration for their attendance in regular or special meetings of the Board at the rate of PHP 20,000.00 to each director for every meeting attended.
 Their contributed efforts to the Fund are on a voluntary basis only.
-Also, there are no bonuses, profit sharing or other compensation plan, pension or retirement plan, contract or arrangement in which any director or nominee for election as a director or executive officer of the Fund will participate.
+Also, the directors or executive officers of the Fund will not participate in any bonus, profit sharing or other compensation plan, pension or retirement plan, contract or arrangement

-However, starting January 01, 2010, each external director, as defined above, shall also receive a retainer's fee not to exceed P15,000.00 per quarter.
-Payment of such retainer's fee shall be shared by the Fund with the other Sun Life Prosperity Funds which the external director also serves, provided that each external director shall receive only a maximum of P15,000.00 per quarter from all the Sun Life Prosperity Funds.
+However, starting January 1, 2010, each external director, as defined above, also receives a retainer's fee not to exceed PHP 15,000.00 per quarter.
+Payment of such retainer's fee is shared by the Fund with the other Sun Life Prosperity Funds which the external director also serves, provided that each external director receives a maximum of PHP 15,000.00 per quarter from all the Sun Life Prosperity Funds.

-Total per Diem received by the Fund's directors for the year 2022 and 2021 are PHP 259,940 and PHP 421,308, respectively.
+Total per diem received by the Fund's directors, including retainer's fee, is PHP 255,379 and PHP 395,455 for 2022 and 2021, respectively.

 The Board has four (4) regular quarterly meetings for 2022, including the organizational board meeting after the annual shareholders' meeting.
-For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive a per diem, the Fund forecasts a total directors' per diem of P240,000 for the year 2023.
-The external directors are also forecasted to receive a total of P20,026 retainer's fee for 2023.
+For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive per diem, the Fund forecasts a total directors' per diem of PHP 240,000 for 2023.
+The external directors are also forecasted to receive a total of PHP 15,740 as retainer's fees for 2023.

 - c.
 Employment Contracts and Termination of Employment and Change-in-Control Arrangements.
 There are no other standard or consulting arrangements or any compensatory plan relating to the resignation/retirement by which directors and officers are to be compensated other than that previously stated. - d.
 Warrants and Options Outstanding: Repricing.
 The Company has no outstanding warrants or options held by the Company's executive officers, officers and directors. - e.
 Compensation Committee.
 The Company currently has no Compensation Committee; the Board decides the compensation of the directors, but no director participates in deciding on his remuneration. - Item 7.
 Independent Public Accountants.
 During the two (2) most recent fiscal years, Navarro Amper and Co./Deloitte Touche Tohmatsu served as the Company's principal accountants and external auditors.
 The signing partner is Mr. Joeffrey Mark Ferrer, who has served in said capacity since 2020.
-The same auditors are being recommended for re-election at the scheduled annual shareholders' meeting.
+The same auditors are being recommended for reelection at the scheduled annual shareholders' meeting.
 Representatives of the said firm are expected to be present at the upcoming annual shareholders' meeting to respond to appropriate questions and to make a statement if they so desire.

-In compliance with SRC Rule 68, As amended, the Company intends to change external auditors or audit engagement partners, at least once every five (5) years.
+In compliance with SRC Rule 68, as amended, the Company intends to change external auditors or audit engagement partners, at least once every five (5) years.